MatteoPM/481-Assignment/README.md

 ## Using the System

-We strongly recommend visiting the applications hosted page:
+We strongly recommend visiting the deployed website:

 https://matteopm.github.io/481-Assignment/